labex-labs/open-source-labs/git/30-seconds-of-git/challenge-create-commit/step1.md

 To create a commit, you first need to stage the changes you want to include in the commit.
 Let's assume you have cloned the `https://github.com/labex-labs/git-playground` repository and made some changes to the `README.md` file.
 To create a commit with the message "Update README.md", follow these steps:

-1. Stage the changes using the `git add` command:
+1. Add "hello" to the `README`.md file and stage the changes using the `git add` command:

    ```
    git add README.md